droter/em7180_imu/README.md

     sensor/alt  (sensor_msgs/Float64)

 ### Angles

 ROS standard for Coordinate Conventions http://www.ros.org/reps/rep-0103.html

-    	This data is prepared to be fused with Robot_Localization Yaw is positive when rotated counter clockwise.
+    The imu/data is prepared to be fused with Robot_Localization Yaw is positive when rotated counter clockwise.
         Pitch is positive when nose is down.
         Roll is positive when left side is up.

         Yaw is zero when pointing East

+### Mounting the imu on your robot

     Accelleration when electronic components are up is z = 1.
     Accelleration when nose is down 90 degrees is x = 1.
     Accelleration when left side is up 90 degrees is y = 1.

-### Mounting the imu on your robot

 ### Credits